-Under the provisions of SB 494, individuals or business entities must obtain a retail consumable hemp establishment license prior to preparing or selling consumable hemp products to consumers.
+Under the applicable provisions of the Georgia Hemp Farming Act, individuals or business entities must obtain a retail consumable hemp establishment license prior to preparing or selling consumable hemp products to consumers.
 This bulletin provides clarification as to what consumable hemp products can (and cannot) be sold at a Retail Package Store.
 Store owners should understand the restrictions prior to determining whether to apply for a retail consumable hemp establishment license.